-While politicians on Capitol Hill continue to debate the particulars of this country's health care system, Americans are finding unusual workarounds that help them navigate a deeply flawed process.
+While politicians continue to debate how to improve the health care system, Americans are finding unusual workarounds.
 Case in point: Some people are taking medication designed for their pets in order to avoid pricey trips to the doctor.

 Read the reviews for aquarium antibiotics and decide for yourself. pic.twitter.com/DT8wuq4iHg

-That's right, fish antibiotics.
-Purchased on Amazon.
 According to online forums like this one or this one, you can also find these medications at any pet store or big box chain.
-While it may sound crazy to take antibiotics that are designed for aquarium fish, it's actually interesting to note that many of these products contain the exact same medication — often in the same doses — that are given to humans, such as amoxicillin, ciprofloxacin and penicillin.
+It's interesting to note that many of these products contain the exact same medication — often in the same doses — that are given to humans, such as amoxicillin, ciprofloxacin and penicillin.

 For example, for $30 you can get a 30-count bottle of MoxiFish which contains 500-milligram tablets of antibiotics.
 That's a heck of a lot cheaper than a doctor visit and pharmacy bill.